rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-idp-cp.rst

 4. Click **Add Identity Provider**.

-5. Provide a short description of the |idp| for organizational purposes.
+5. Provide a short description of the |idp| for organizational purposes.The The name used here is displayed to users when logging in using federation.

-6. Click **Add Domain** and enter the domain users should authenticate with.
+6. Click **Add Domain** and enter the email domain users should authenticate with.
    Click **Add**.

 7. Within the **SAML Metadata** section locate and click the **No file chosen**